jmzii/passw-generator/README.md

 A simple password generator built with React and JavaScript that works like a VR train's toilet

+ // sorry about using Finnish and English in the commits, I forgor I was ment to use only english :(

 ## Demo

 ![Start screen](public/passw-generator_demo1.PNG)